Brentwood Diocese

 Fr Brett

-If you are interested in participating in this fundraiser for the church, please return your form to the church office as soon as possible.
+If you are interested in participating in this fundraiser for the church, please return THIS form to the church office as soon as convenient.

 Fr Brett